 Your Facebook feed is full of bias

 Take a trip down the Facebook newsfeed or Twitter timeline of someone who holds opposite political beliefs as your own and you’ll feel like you’ve entered an alternate reality.
-This Wall Street Journal graphic mentioned above demonstrates the social media confirmation bias that arises when a user has political leanings on either side of the spectrum.
+The Wall Street Journal graphic shown at the beginning of this post demonstrates the social media confirmation bias that arises when a user has political leanings on either side of the spectrum.
 Google feeds this too because they personalize our search results.